LoganTann/LoganTann/README.md

     > *[@CPU-Paris](https://github.com/CPU-Paris/) : also Admin and Teacher for an inter-campus programming club I created this year*
 - 📦 [@MaterializeCSS](https://github.com/materializecss) : Official maintainer for the fork of the popular front-end library based on Google's Material Design

-Looking for a complete bio ?
+Want a complete bio ?
 Have a look to my [Github Sponsor](https://github.com/sponsors/LoganTann) page !